 Places like these are exactly where the Tricolor Sedum will thrive.
 Thin soil?
 No problem.
 Hot and dry?
 Bring it on.
 You will be amazed at how well this plant will grow in areas where nothing else can survive.
 Even in more ordinary conditions, with its beauty the Tricolor Sedum is still a great choice for low-maintenance plantings.

-Tricolor Sedum will grow in zone 3, with winter lows of minus 40 degrees, and it will also thrive in zone 9, where there is rarely frost at all.
+Tricolor Sedum will grow anywhere from zone 3 to 9.
+This plant will thrive in zone 3, with winter lows of minus 40 degrees, and into zone 9, where there is rarely frost at all.
 Wherever you live, you can take advantage of this great plant to carpet dull, dry areas in your garden.
 It will grow in areas with very little soil, or in any well-drained soil in a garden bed.
 It has no significant pests or diseases, it is not eaten by rabbits or deer, it never needs watering, and it even tolerates harsh urban environments.
 This truly is ‘no-care-needed’.
 If you should see any plain green stems, these should be removed, to preserve the special variegations of this plant.